Proof of Concept Programme

 • The format in GMS is leading for budget requests.

 • The budget for additional expertise not covered by the NFU salary scales can be requested in GMS as a 'service provider'.
 KWF applies maximum hourly rates for hiring freelancers (external hire): supporting (MBO): €85; project management (HBO): €100, specialist (WO): €125.
 These are the maximum hourly rates excluding VAT and including all other costs (travel expenses, parking fees, travel hours, etc.).
 Quotes for external service providers must be submitted, specifying the effort in hours.
+In the exceptional case that the costs of service providers exceed €125/hour, we request 1) a detailed justification explaining why this particular service provider is of critical importance to the project, and 2) two additional quotes from comparable parties.
+By comparable parties, we mean those that could deliver work of the same quality.
+These documents need to be uploaded in GMS and submitted together with the application.
+The committee will then take the justification and rates of comparable parties into consideration in their evaluation.

 • A commitment letter from the TTO of the main applicant is mandatory.
 This letter must clearly state which TTO expertise is involved in the project (and which may be missing) and what the exact contribution of the TTO is (tasks and hours).
 The TTO's contribution to the project is in-kind.
 If the TTO advises additional activities to strengthen a patent application, these must also be mentioned in the letter.
 A letter from the TTO is also required if the TTO is not involved in the project.
 This letter must clearly explain why the TTO cannot collaborate on the project.